conlonj25/jamesconlon-dot-dev/src/content/posts/tic-tac-toe.md

 }
 ```

 You will see every square has now turned green.
-Darnit!
+That's what we wanted right?
+Damn!
 Ok, let's make it conditional on some prop `isWinner`.
 We'll figure out what that is later.

 ```javascript
 function Square({ value, onSquareClick, isWinner }) {